 Featured Events“Innovations in Recovery” is a new behavioral health conference designed to keep treatment professionals on the leading edge of unique approaches and essential therapeutic skill sets.
 Hosted by Foundations Recovery Network, a proactive leader in integrated treatment education, “Innovations in Recovery” focuses on breaking down barriers, tackling tough issues and defining specific approaches for specialty populations.

-Introduction Register Hotel Info Sponsor Kit
+Introduction Register Be a Speaker Hotel Info Sponsor Kit

 Click Here to View More Videos

 We’re less than one month away from Innovations in Recovery, and the conference looks like it’s goin[...]